Benefits Of All In House Manufacturing In A Post-COVID World

 Disruptions caused by the pandemic can cause businesses to feel trapped and helpless.
 They feel that their success hangs on uncontrollable market forces that always seem to conspire to cause issues at just the wrong time.
 All in-house manufacturing provides some reprieve from the effects of those market forces by allowing for more flexibility at various stages of the process.
 A single source is more capable of changing order sizes, runs, and deliveries and can provide a constant feedback loop to keep you up to date on any potential disruptions to the process.
 If things do go wrong, it’s much easier to coordinate with a single manufacturer for all of your parts instead of having to manage several different vendors that might be experiencing drastically different disruptions.

 At the end of the day, the goal is to reduce the overall risk of anything disrupting the production and delivery of your product.
 Minimized risk means more confidence that you’ll have the pieces and products you need when you need them.
 Over time, a closer relationship with your manufacturing partner will result in even better management of your production runs and deliveries.
+That’s one of the benefits of all in house manufacturing.
 An all-in-house manufacturer will have experienced project managers that can evaluate your overall process and eliminate inefficiencies and waste.
 This can minimize the stress felt by businesses and create vast improvements in the planning and delivery of your products.

 Here at Integrated Manufacturing Solutions, we strive to provide best-in-class manufacturing services along with stress-free planning and execution of your production runs.
 As the manufacturing landscape changes due to unforeseen events such as the COVID pandemic, we’re learning and changing our practices to better suit the needs of our clients.
 By opting to go for an all-in-house manufacturing solution, you give us the ability to better evaluate and act upon any factors that might be affecting your production process.
-By lowering costs, streamlining deliveries, creating better alignment between the client and the manufacturer, allowing for more flexibility across various stages of the process, and reducing the overall risk to your business, we hope to be able to deliver a full-service manufacturing solution that helps propel you into a successful future.
+We hope to provide you with the benefits of all in house manufacturing; by lowering costs, streamlining deliveries, creating better alignment between the client and the manufacturer, allowing for more flexibility across various stages of the process, and reducing the overall risk to your business, we hope to be able to deliver a full-service manufacturing solution that helps propel you into a successful future.